 What is Dialectical Behavior Therapy?

-Dialectical Behavior Therapy (DBT) is a well researched and comprehensive treatment approach designed to help people who have difficulty in regulating their emotions.
+Dialectical Behavior Therapy (DBT) Services is a well researched and comprehensive treatment approach designed to help people who have difficulty in regulating their emotions.
 This often results in a high degree of impulsive reactivity, self-destructive behaviors, and volatile relationships with others in their lives.
 DBT works by teaching participants to become more aware of their particular sensitivity to negative emotions such as anger and anxiety.
 At the same time, it provides the skills necessary to tolerate these feeling and then begin to regulate them.
 DBT also teaches assertiveness skills to enable participants to effectively begin asking for what they want from others and saying no to things they don’t want.

 The treatment aims to address difficulties in the following areas: